laithrasheed/Master_of_Science_in_Data_Science/Elective Courses/Data Science Methods for Quality Improvements/Measurement System Analysis/Readme.md

 ### Week 3  |  Introduction to Measurement Systems Analysis for Continuous Data, Potential Studies for Continuous Data

-In this module, we will understand the terms and concepts associated with measurement systems analysis and analyze measurement error to determine the potential capability of a measurement system.
-We will explore the guidelines for measurement systems analyses and the equations for measurement error and capability.
-We will then calculate the sources of variation from the ANOVA determine the largest sources of variation, and determine capability in comparison to both process variation and specification tolerance.
-Finally, we'll create data visualizations, and interpret the results of the analysis.

 #### Learning Objectives